ShivamHacks/AI-Secretary/backend/README.md

 This is an important preformance optimization, otherwise if we waited to send the user the updated state until all of the remote database updates finished, it would take a long time (imagine a chat message that creates 100 events).
+This also lets the chat be used offline, without requiring access to the remote database or google calendar.

 ## Automated Tests